crazzfeng/sendcloud-docs/reference/sms/send_sms_message.md

 ---
-title: Send SMS
+title: New Endpoint
-excerpt: >-
-  Learn how to send SMS templates to single or multiple recipients using our SMS API.
-Complete documentation with code examples and implementation guides.
+excerpt: This is your first endpoint!
+Edit this page to start documenting your API.
 api:
   file: send.json
   operationId: get_new-endpoint